vzaar/vzaar-api-java/README.md

     Vzaar vzaar = Vzaar.make(clientId, authToken);
 ```

-The sdk is hosted on maven central so you can include it in your projects as follows:
+The sdk is hosted on maven central so you can include it as a dependency
+in your projects as follows:

 ### Gradle/Grails
 ```
-    compile 'com.vzaar:vzaar-java-sdk:2.0.0'
+    compile 'com.vzaar:vzaar-java-sdk:2.0.2'
 ```

 ### Apache Maven